 I will also have 2-3 lessons through the year.
 I have had two coaches over the past 19 years, I know and trust both – a big shout out to Keith Preston at Aldeburgh and Joe Feather at Leeds GC.
 What I love about both these coaches is that I can dump all of my ideas on them (listed above) and they help me sift through and focus on the 1-2 most important points.

 I will focus on coaching points during technical practice (x2 a week) and far less during the skills challenges.
-It is impossible to switch off from thinking technically when you are making changes, but my aim is to take technical thoughts and distill them down into one swing cue for me to use on the golf course.
+It is impossible to switch off from thinking technically when you are making changes, but my aim is to take technical thoughts and distil them down into one swing cue for me to use on the golf course.

 Playing & scoring

 The second large challenge will be fitting in enough competitive play.
-You fine readers have likely played 5-10x the amount of golf I have in the past 2-3 years.
+You, fine readers, have likely played 5-10x the amount of golf I have in the past 2-3 years.
 I can tell you that writing / talking about golf doesn’t magically make you better.

 As the year progresses I hope to play and compete twice a week.
 Scoring is a habit – making the correct decisions, being able to manage doubts during a round and truly focusing over every shot are skills that fade without play.